andrewgph/local_voice/README.md

 Speech to Text
 * Whisper mlx implementation
 * Dynamically reduces the size of the audio encoder to match audio length
   * Found that this didn't seem to impact accuracy on audio clips >5 seconds long, evaluated on fleurs dataset
   * Significantly improves latency
 * Uses an audio clip with a known transcription to improve accuracy on short utterances (like "Hello" or "How are you?")
   * This audio clip is prepended to the new audio and decoding assumes the provided transcription is correct, rather than sampling
   * Evaluation in notebooks/audio_prefix_analysis.ipynb suggests this works best when it's recorded with your voice and microphone
   * The clip is collected automatically if an audio prefix is not provided
   * This technique seemed to reduce the problems of hallucination on audio without speech
-* Using audio prefix Word Error Rates are around 15% for short utterances
+* Word Error Rates for short utterances were around 15% using audio prefix compared to 30% without
   * Subjectively seemed a lot better for longer speech
   * The error rate is low enough that you can have a short conversation, but not good enough for something like reliable voice commands

 LLM
 * Llama 3 8B instruct model
   * Works well for simple conversations, can ask some interesting questions and get good responses
 * KV caching is used to keep track of the conversation, so only minimal updates are needed for each new segment of transcribed speech
 * Uses the model to estimate when the user has finished speaking
- * If the most likely next token is the end of user segment, the model will start generating a response
+  * If the most likely next token is the end of user segment token, the model will start generating a response
 * Generates response tokens in chunks, pausing to allow other components in the pipeline to process
 * Sends response text asap to speech component, stopping whenever punctuation is detected
 * Prompting encourages a short initial phrase (like "Ok," or "Sorry,") so a first word or short phrase is spoken asap in response
 * There is a lot of code to track conversational state
   * You could probably remove this by fine tuning the logic into the LLM

 Text to Speech
 * Rhasspy Piper model
   * Works great, this was previously one of the slowest parts of the pipeline, now speech generation usually within 100ms
 * Depends upon espeak for converting text to phonemes
   * Assumed to be found at ```/opt/homebrew/bin/espeak```
 * A minimal version of the onnx inference is included in min_rhasspy_piper/voice.py so there is no direct dependency on the rhasspy/piper project
 * Interruptions immediately stop speech generation, without the LLM being involved in that decision
   * Speech audio is played out in segments of 100ms, the queue is cleared out immediately on interruption

-A typical speech to speech latency breakdown looks like (TODO)
+A typical speech to speech latency breakdown looks like:
 * STT: ~300ms
 * LLM: ~400ms
 * TTS: ~100ms